Blocking ads removes funding from us!

 (Post picture: © 2019 © 2019 TechnikNews)

-I've had the Asus ZenBook for almost two months Pro 15 used daily in everyday life.
-Now it's time for a conclusion: Can the multimedia notebook from Asus convince despite the high price?
-My review.
+I have been using the Asus ZenBook Pro 15 every day for almost two months.
+It is now time for a conclusion: Can the multimedia notebook from Asus convince despite the high price?
+My test report.

-Even if notebooks are currently available like sand by the sea, it is still not easy to find a lover.
-Some want something compact, thin and others want a bit more power, or even the possibility for gaming.
-The Asus ZenBook offers a good middle ground here Pro 15.
-With a GTX 1050 Ti, a 4K display and a so-called "ScreenPad" for faster work, the ZenBook seems to be Pro 15 very well equipped at first glance.
-Is it also convincing outside of the data sheet?
+Even though there are currently a ton of notebooks available, it is still not easy to find a fan.
+Some people prefer something compact and thin, while others prefer something a little more powerful or the option for gaming.
+The Asus ZenBook Pro 15 offers a good middle ground here.
+With a GTX 1050 Ti, a 4K display and a so-called "ScreenPad" for faster working, the ZenBook Pro 15 seems very well equipped at first glance.
+Is it convincing beyond the data sheet?
 My detailed test.

 Unboxing: everything included